What is a Temporary Use Permit?

 Once the application is ready for Council consideration, staff will present it to Council along with any identified terms and conditions.

-City Staff will arrange a Public Hearing to give members of the public an opportunity to comment on the application.
-Notice of the Public Hearing will be printed in the local newspaper and mailed to nearby property owners.
+City Staff will arrange a Council meeting with notices printed in the local newspaper and mailed to nearby property owners.

 - Agree to consider the application;